 ~ Ka-shing ~ Just over $200 – after hours charges and all that, not to mention the GAS used to drive down there.

-Two very black days on Friday the 13th
+Two very black days on two different Friday the 13th

 For the rest of her years we had her, Mash was pretty healthy and didn’t have any problems, thank goodness.